verekia/manapotion/README.md

 ## Animation loops

-If you are not using React Three Fiber, TresJS, or Threlte, you will need an animation loop to update your scene elements.
-You can use the `useAnimationFrame` hook to run your animation loop per component:
+The `useAnimationFrame` hook can be used to schedule your various systems in a single `requestAnimationFrame` call that you can configure per component:

 **React**